 The idol of Mahakaleshwar is known to be dakshinamurti, which means that it is facing the south, which is a unique feature among the 12 Jyotirlingas.
 The images of Ganesh, Parvati and Kartikeya are installed in the west, north and east of the sanctum sanctorum.
 To the south is the image of Nandi, the vehicle of Lord Shiva.
 Sri Mahakaleshwar is the most important temple in Ujjain city and is also famous for its Bhasm Aarti.
 Harsiddhi temple, Kal Bhairav Temple, Chintaman Ganesh Temple, Gopal Mandir Temple, Bade Ganeshji Ka Mandir and Bhartrihari Caves are other must-see religious destinations of Ujjain.
 The City of Ujjain is situated on the banks of Kshipra River and the Maha Kumbh Mela is hosted in this city in every 12 years.

 The Ajmer Sharif Dargah or Ajmer Sharif is situated at the foot of the Taragarh hill in Ajmer town of Rajasthan.
-This is among the famous Muslim pilgrimage places in India and is also a famous landmark in Ajmer.
+This is among the famous Muslim pilgrimage places in India and is also one of the popular Places to visit near Delhi.
 Dargah Sharif, venerated by both Hindus and Muslims, is the tomb of Khwaja Muin-ud-din Chishti.
 He was a Sufi saint who came from Persia and devoted his life to the service and welfare of the poor and downtrodden.
 The shrine was built by Mughal Emperor Humayun in honour of the saint.

 Constructed in several stages, the gate with silver doors form the entrance of the site.
 The actual tomb of the saint is enveloped by a silver railing and a marble screen.
 Akbar and his queen used to come here by foot on pilgrimage from Agra every year in observance of a vow when he prayed for a son.
 Nasiyan Jain Temple, Ana Sagar Lake, Nareli Jain Temple, Adhai-din ka Jhonpra Mosque, Chittorgarh Fort, Savitri Temple, Udaipur and Rangji Temple are some places to visit in Ajmer.
 It has been estimated that around 150,000 pilgrims visit the site every day.
 In his remembrance, every year ‘Urs’ is held in Ajmer for six days and the place comes to life during this festival.